 - Store hours can be random depending on the day and time of the year.
 The hours on the door can’t always be trusted.
 Just roll with it and enjoy life in Loreto.
 This is your chance to try something else in town.

-- Although Mexico has gotten its fair share of bad press, Baja has not been effected by the violence other parts of Mexico are experiencing.
+- Although Mexico has gotten its fair share of bad press, Baja has not been affected by the violence other parts of Mexico are experiencing.

 - We felt perfectly safe walking around day and night.
 There were often more expats and tourists than locals in town.

 - Everyone in town seems to know everyone else.
 Say “hola” and “Buenos Dias” as you pass by the locals.
 They don’t bite and they will often return the greeting and give you a smile in return.
 The more people you acquaint yourself with the more you will be known and looked out for.

 - December – March.
 Lows in the upper 50s, highs in the 70s.

 - March- June.
 Low 60s (mainly at night) moving into the 90s by June.

 - June- October.
 Lows in the 70s, highs close to 100.